zira-dev/docs/_posts/2021-07-06-digital-forms.md

 #### Pre-shift checklist

-The pre-shift checklist is a daily routine done by teams in order to verify list of parameters related to a specific workstation for all kinds of reasons (Safety, mechanical inspection, working procedures, etc.)
+The pre-shift checklist is a daily routine done by teams in order to verify a list of parameters related to a specific workstation for all kinds of reasons (Safety, mechanical inspection, working procedures, etc.)

-bellow example shows a checklist that logs mechanical parameters of production line
+bellow example shows a checklist that logs mechanical parameters of the production line